-Suggested for all Carrier thermostats listed in this publication.
+Suggested for approved Carrier thermostats.

 6. Thermostatic Expansion Valve (TXV)

 A modulating flow-control valve which meters refrigerant liquid flow rate into the evaporator in response to the superheat of the refrigerant gas leaving the evaporator.

 Kit includes valve, adapter tubes, and external equalizer tube.
 Hard shut off types are available.